U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 |Source: Oil & Gas Journal|

 Until recently, Yemen reinjected most of its natural gas production to aid in oil recovery.
-However, since 2009 the country has been an LNG exporter, and the government aims to increase the use of natural gas in many sectors, including electricity generation.
+However, since 2009 the country has been an LNG exporter, and the government aims to increase the use of natural gas in many sectors, including in electricity generation.

 Exploration and production